 3. The Great Outdoors Is Your 5-Star Bathroom

-It’s true, if you’re into boondocking out in the wild, chances are there aren’t any public toilets available to you.
+If you’re into boondocking out in the wild, chances are no public toilets are available.
 But just because there aren’t any public toilets doesn’t mean we don’t have a bathroom solution.

 Who wants to get caught with their pants down at their ankles?

-But once our initial discomfort subsided, we got very used to doing our business out in nature.
-Behind a tree, or a bush, or even simply by the back of the van; it’s all fair game.
+But once our initial discomfort subsided, we got used to doing our business in nature.
+Behind a tree, bush, or even simply by the back of the van, it’s all fair game.

-We want to make clear that we follow certain important guidelines to disposing of waste while in the wild.
+We want to clarify that we follow certain important guidelines for disposing of waste in the wild.

 - Ensure the hole that is dug is large and deep enough.